-EchoStar I. The EchoStar I satellite was removed from its orbital location and retired from commercial service in January 2018.
-This retirement is not expected to have a material impact on our results of operations or financial position.
+EchoStar I and EchoStar VI.
+The EchoStar I and EchoStar VI satellites were removed from their orbital locations and retired from commercial service in January 2018 and May 2018, respectively.
+The retirement of these satellites has not had, and is not expected to have, a material impact on our results of operations or financial position.